-It is crucial that schools, the police, and families work in partnership to ensure the safety of our young people.
-Parents and carers play a vital role by remaining aware of warning signs and having open conversations with their children about the dangers of carrying weapons.
-The consequences of being found in possession of a knife are severe and serious, impacting future education, employment, and travel opportunities; and most importantly, posing a significant risk to life.
+It is crucial that schools, the police, and families partner together to ensure the safety of our young people.
+Parents and carers play a vital role by being aware of warning signs and having open conversations with their children about the dangers of carrying weapons.

+The consequences of being found in possession of a knife are severe and serious, impacting future education, employment, and travel opportunities.
+Most importantly, carrying a weapon poses a significant risk to life.

-Some young people may believe that carrying a weapon offers protection or increases their standing among peers.
+Some young people might believe carrying a weapon offers protection or increases their standing among peers.
 However, the unfortunate reality is that they are more likely to become victims of serious violence.

-Parents and carers should also be mindful that girls may sometimes be asked to carry or store weapons for their boyfriends or male friends under the false belief that they are less likely to be stopped by the police.
+Please also be aware that girls may sometimes be asked to carry or store weapons for boyfriends or male friends, under the false belief that they are less likely to be stopped by the police.
 Nonetheless, being found in possession of a knife or weapon is a crime, regardless of the circumstances.